STAY UP TO DATE

 This project aims to investigate the predictors of STI and BBV testing within young people (16-25 years) residing in Western Australia and determine the feasibility of conducting a periodic survey.

-This survey will facilitate the collection of Western Australian specific data which can be used to inform public health strategies, service provision, prevention programs, and health education.
+Data collected from this survey will provide Western Australian specific data that can be used to inform public health strategies, service provision, prevention programs, and health education.
 Results of this research may assist sexual health services to align with broader public health goals articulated in the national STI and HIV and strategies aimed to reduce the burden of disease and improve the quality of sexual lives of young Australians.